mlibrary/umich-lib-ui/www/docs/resource-access.md

 ### Notes

-Notes necessary to understand the resource access options with `notes`.
+Additional lines of text necessary to understand the resource access options.

 ### Render anchor